laijackylai/asc2tiles/README.md

 # asc2tiles
-Slice input ascii file to tiles with specified zoom and detail levels
+A python tool to slice input ascii file to tiles with specified zoom and detail levels